Ecommerce packaging: everything you need to know

-Ecommerce is here to stay.
-Worldwide retail ecommerce sales are estimated to exceed $6.3 trillion in 2024 according to Statista.
+Ecommerce might be new to some, but it is here to stay.
+Worldwide retail ecommerce sales are estimated to exceed $4.3 trillion by the end of 2025, according to Statista.

-As an ecommerce retailer, you’re in charge of the entire customer experience that online buyers go through as they buy from you.
+As an ecommerce retailer, you’re in charge of the entire customer experience that online buyers go through.
 This customer experience spans from the shopping experience in your online store to the day when they receive your package and beyond.

-The packaging you choose for your ecommerce store is a key part of the customer experience.
-In this article, we cover everything you need to know about ecommerce packaging.
+The packaging you choose for your ecommerce store forms a key part of the consumer experience.
+In this article, we will cover everything you need to know to succeed in ecommerce packaging, all neatly stored under these headings:

 What is ecommerce packaging?